Geothermal System Basics

 Similar to Closed Loop Systems, Standing Column Systems take advantage of conductive heat transfer, but also augment their energy transfer capability by simply moving small amounts of stable earth temperature(50°F) water – this process is called “ADVECTIVE” flow.
 This stable temperature water is, typically located only 40-50 feet away from the bore.

-This earth coupling method simply takes advantage of stable ground water temperatures within rock fractures or porous earth, and depend solely upon an ADVECTIVE flow into the borehole.
-High yield wells and a responsible method of retuning the water to the earth is required.
+This earth coupling method simply takes advantage of stable groundwater temperatures within rock fractures or porous earth, and depend solely upon an ADVECTIVE flow into the borehole.
+High yield wells and a responsible method of returning the water to the earth is required.
 This method is also known as a “doublet” earth coupling.